-How we use our volunteers' personal information
+How we use information about volunteers

 Your information helps us unite with you through volunteering to create a world without dementia.